Rhododendron maximum

-Rhododendron maximum — its common names include great laurel, great rhododendron, rosebay rhododendron, American rhododendron and big rhododendron — is a species of Rhododendron native to the Appalachians of eastern North America, from Alabama north to coastal Nova Scotia.
+Rhododendron maximum is a species of Rhododendron native to the Appalachians of eastern North America, from Alabama north to coastal Nova Scotia.
+Its common names include great laurel, great rhododendron, rosebay rhododendron, American rhododendron and big rhododendron.

 Description

 Rhododendron maximum is an evergreen shrub growing to 4 m, rarely 10 m, tall.
 The leaves are 9–19 cm long and 2–4 cm broad.
 The flowers are 2.5-3 cm diameter, white, pink or pale purple, often with small greenish-yellow spots.
 The fruit is a dry capsule 15–20 mm long, containing numerous small seeds.
 The leaves can be poisonous.
 Leaves are sclerophyllous, simple, alternate, and oblong (10 to 30 cm long, 5 to 8 cm wide).
 It retains its waxy, deep-green leaves for up to 8 years, but once shed are slow to decompose.
 It produces large, showy, white to purple flowers each June and July.